cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 shares.
 (This idea is based on the Fiat-Shamir heuristic and is described in Section 6.2.3 of {{BBCGGI19}}.)

-The input-distribution algorithm involves the following steps:
+The sharding algorithm involves the following steps:

 1. Encode the Client's raw measurement as an input for the FLP
 1. Shard the input into a sequence of input shares